 One of the benefits of walking through the castle is that you get to see some of the most beautiful artwork in all of Magic Kingdom.

-Inside Cinderella’s Castle, you will find a series of five mosaic murals that tell the story of Cinderella.
+There is a series of five mosaic murals inside Cinderella Castle that tell the story of Cinderella.

 These beautiful murals took 22 months to complete and contain over 300,000 pieces of Italian glass.
 Each piece of glass is fused with sterling silver and 14-karat gold.

 To fully understand the craftsmanship, the entire set of mosaic pictures took 6 craftsmen over 2 years to complete!

 When you see the complete masterpieces in person, you will understand why it took so long to complete this project.